Home / Compare Health Insurance / Compare health insurance…

 Our health insurance expert, Steven Spicer has put together some expert tips on how to find a couples health insurance policy that works for you and your loved one.

-While couples cover is considered to be more convenient, as you only have to maintain one policy and payment, it rarely costs less than two individual policies.
+While couples cover may be more convenient, as you only have to maintain one policy and payment, it rarely costs less than two individual policies.
 If you have a substantially different set of needs, consider taking out two singles policies, as it could save you money.

 If your partner is over the age of 65 and entitled to a higher private health insurance rebate, you will both receive the higher discount, which can be applied to your policy to reduce your premiums.